 Afco developed these struts to provide fifth-gen Camaro owners with better weight transfer, and the ability to lower the car up to 1-inch.
 These are designed for drag racing purposes, but they still afford the car owner the ability to drive on the street if they desire.
 Find out more right here.

-Update: Project True SStreet Gets a New Flaming River Rack-And-Pinion – January 29, 2016
+Project True SStreet Gets A New Flaming River Rack-And-Pinion – January 29, 2016

 The most obvious difference between a brake package designed for the street and one intended only for racing use, is the rotor.
 Drag racing brakes, by and large, use a single, solid (unvented) plate rotor; this is because, as previously mentioned, the amount of time spent under aggressive load is short.